David Multon Trophy: BZAV – LANDSCAPES

 · Prints can be submitted in any medium, and as large as you want.
 Note 500mmx400mm is not the max for this competition.
 For clarification 2D or 3D mounts and images are allowed.
 Mounts can be of any material limited only by your creativity.

-· Books and/or Zines in appropriate formats,
+• Books and/or Zines in appropriate formats,

-· AV and/or Video up to 3 minutes long.
+• AV and/or Video up to 3 minutes long.

 NOTE - If accompanied by a music soundtrack this needs to be licenced music.

-Bring books, zines on the night
+4. Bring Books or Zines in on the night

 1) REQUIREMENT FOR SET SUBJECT "LANDSCAPES"